Skip to main content

 Also known as: Alendronate, Fosamax, alendronate sodium

 A bisphosphonate used to prevent and treat osteoporosis, particularly in postmenopausal women.
-First-line pharmacological treatment for osteoporosis alongside calcium and vitamin D. Reduces the risk of vertebral and hip fractures.
+First-line pharmacological approach for osteoporosis alongside calcium and vitamin D. Reduces the risk of vertebral and hip fractures.
 Taken as a weekly oral tablet with specific administration requirements.

 This page contains self-reported experiences from the Narrated community — not clinical data.
 Outcomes are subjective.
 Always consult your doctor or specialist before starting, stopping, or changing any approach.